openlawteam/tribute-contracts/website/docs/subgraph/setup/LocalDevelopment.md

 - Postgres:
   - `postgresql://graph-node:let-me-in@localhost:5432/graph-node`

+**Terminal 3**

 Once this is up and running, you can create and deploy your subgraph to the running Graph Node.
-To do this, in another terminal window from the project root directory, `truffle compile` to build the contracts, if they aren't already built.
+To do this, from the project root directory, `truffle compile` to build the contracts, if they aren't already built.

 Then from the `subgraph` directory: